psu13/mutable-hakyll/posts/aieeek.md

 (besides generating text that sounds great, but is actually a lie, which they do a _lot_... wait ... stay on target).
-Again, given careful specifications and used with careful oversight I've seen these systems do a lot of mundane code writing and code analysis that you would not have though possible for an automated system.
+Again, given careful specifications and used with careful oversight I've seen these systems do a lot of mundane code writing and code analysis that you would not have thought possible for an automated system.
 It's pretty spooky to ask claude a question and watch the system search through the code base to learn the answer in exactly the way you would have if you were "learning" the answer again from scratch, which everyone who writes code for large systems does a lot.